microsoft/coe-starter-kit/coe-cli/docs/alm/maturity/readme.md

 ## Maturity Model

-The [Power CAT adoption maturity model](https://powerapps.microsoft.com/en-us/blog/power-cat-adoption-maturity-model-repeatable-patterns-for-successful-power-platform-adoption/) provides a set of levels and capabilities that can be used to evaluate usage of the Application Lifecycle Management (ALM) and how the ALM Accelerator for Advanced Makers (AA4AM) can assist.
+The [Power CAT adoption maturity model](https://powerapps.microsoft.com/en-us/blog/power-cat-adoption-maturity-model-repeatable-patterns-for-successful-power-platform-adoption/) provides a set of levels and capabilities that can be used to evaluate usage of the Application Lifecycle Management (ALM) and how the ALM Accelerator can assist.

 ### Quick Start

 ![Decision Tree](./decision-tree.png)

-AA4AM is a good match if you can check to see if the following apply:
+ALM is a good match if you can check to see if the following apply:

 - What is the impact of the solution?
    - Are the applications classified as Critical or High [Business Impact](#business-impact)?